Title(s)

 Her expertise has been featured widely in national and international media:

-Dr. Fong-Isariyawongse is a nationally recognized advocate for healthy sleep and brain health.
-She has testified before the Pennsylvania Senate Education Committee, collaborated with state legislators to introduce bills on later school start times and permanent standard time, and represented professional societies in both state and federal advocacy.
+Dr. Fong-Isariyawongse is a nationally recognized advocate for brain health, sleep health, and cognitive performance.
+She has testified before the Pennsylvania Senate Education Committee and collaborated with state legislators to introduce bills on later school start times, seizure first aid education in K–12 schools, and permanent standard time.
+She represents professional societies in both state and federal advocacy, working to advance science-driven policies that promote public safety, learning, and long-term neurological well-being.

-Her community outreach extends to school districts, athletic organizations, first responders, and public transportation professionals, helping groups at every level harness the power of sleep to improve learning, performance, safety, and resilience.
-She also serves as a neurology consultant to the Pittsburgh Steelers.
+Her community outreach spans school districts, athletic organizations, first responders, and public transportation professionals, helping groups at every level understand how sleep, recovery, and cognitive readiness influence performance, learning, and safety.

 Education & Training